youngist/clean-blog/_posts/2014-12-17-assata-shakur-is-still-welcome-here.md

 <iframe width="420" height="315" src="//www.youtube.com/embed/OswKmSOZi0k" frameborder="0" allowfullscreen></iframe>

 As [Rosa Clemente](http://rosaclemente.net/) [said](https://twitter.com/rosaclemente/status/545331155545763840), if we are chanting Assata quotes and wearing Assata hoodies, we better be ready to keep her free.
 Philip Agnew, Executive Director of the Dream Defenders, has said that #BlackLivesMatter is [our generation’s Black Power](https://twitter.com/PhilofDreams_/status/543935049717280768).
 And decades after Black Power first became a visible movement in the United States, the incarcerated population in this country is [40% Black](http://www.naacp.org/pages/criminal-justice-fact-sheet), police are consistently killing unarmed Black folks with no consequence, and people are being abused and killed in US-run prisons both [domestically](http://www.thenation.com/prison-profiteers) and [internationally](http://www.theguardian.com/us-news/2014/dec/09/cia-torture-report-worst-findings-waterboard-rectal).
 Young leaders have reminded us that the struggle for the liberation of oppressed peoples is the same fight [from Ferguson to Palestine](http://samidoun.ca/2014/12/statement-from-ferguson-to-new-york-to-palestine-solidarity-with-the-resistance-to-racist-oppression/), that we stand in global solidarity.
-Now, let us honor Assata’s legacy by going beyond demands for reform to visions and strategies for abolition of policing and prisons.
+Now, let us honor Assata’s legacy by going beyond demands for reform to visions and strategies for abolition of [policing](http://www.rollingstone.com/politics/news/policing-is-a-dirty-job-but-nobodys-gotta-do-it-6-ideas-for-a-cop-free-world-20141216) and [prisons](http://www.usprisonculture.com/blog/2014/12/01/police-reforms-you-should-always-oppose/).

-_Image by Dignidad Rebelde.
-Check out their work [here](https://www.flickr.com/photos/dignidadrebelde/8705643312/)._
+_Photo by Dignidad Rebelde.
+Check out their work [here](https://www.flickr.com/photos/dignidadrebelde/8705643312/)_